-&lt;sup>8 Five criteria for a provider and four criteria for PPIM.
+7 Five criteria for a provider and four criteria for PPIM.

-- understands the responsibilities placed on them by the Health Act 2007 (as amended) and regulations made under that legislation - has a sound knowledge of the regulated service and the specific responsibilities for which they are accountable - has the qualifications, skills and experience necessary for the role they hold - has the necessary process and systems in place to maintain their competency to carry on the business of the designated centre - has good and reliable processes and systems in place to ensure that they recruit and employ suitable people to the appropriate role - where the person recognises a shortcoming in their competence, they obtain the competence and skills appropriate to the relevant role.
+- has the necessary process and systems in place to maintain their competency to carry on the business of the designated centre - has good and reliable processes and systems in place to ensure that they recruit and employ suitable people to the appropriate role - where the person recognises a shortcoming in their competence, they obtain the competence and skills appropriate to the relevant role.
 This may be through training or through experience gained through employment, with support from the provider. - 3.
 The person is honest and transparent in all dealings with the regulator.
 This means that: - requests for information (deemed reasonable by the regulator) for the purpose of monitoring and inspection are of a suitable standard and are available or submitted in a timely manner - the person acts in a manner that is honest and transparent in relation to the services provided in carrying on the business of the designated centre. - 4.
-The person does not have a judgment against them that would impact on their ability to carry on the business of a designated centre.

-In addition when considering the fitness of an intended or registered provider the Chief Inspector will also consider whether:

-The provider has put in place a good governance system which includes responsive quality assurance processes that reflects the complexity of the service provided.
+The person does not have a judgment against them that would impact on their ability to carry on the business of a designated centre. - In addition when considering the fitness of an intended or registered provider the Chief Inspector will also consider whether: - The provider has put in place a good governance8 system which includes responsive quality assurance processes that reflects the complexity of the service provided. - The provider has put in place a management structure that supports the delivery of safe care in line with the legislation. - The provider (where required) has delegated responsibility and accountability appropriately and supports those employed to manage the service to do so effectively. - The provider ensures adequate resources (including financial and human resources) are available to ensure sustainability in the safe and effective running of the centre.

-&lt;sup>9 Please refer to Appendix 3 at the end of this guidance for further information about how we define governance.
+8 Please refer to Appendix 3 at the end of this guidance for further information about how we define governance.